denten-books/plain-text/5-chapter.md

 heirs to continue his lineage.
 In contrast to the Freud Museum, his collection mostly consists of documents that have only a deeply personal significance.
 His archive has less to do with social power structures and more with the mechanisms of private identity formation, remembrance, and nostalgia.
-To mimic Derrida here, we could say that his collection is a recollection---it is not a house, but a yearning for a house: "nostalgia," from the Greek *nostos*, a homecoming [@_nostalgia_2015].
+Krapp lives in and through his archive.
+To mimic Derrida here, we could say that his collection is a recollection.
+It is a yearning for a house: "nostalgia," from the Greek *nostos*, a homecoming [@_nostalgia_2015].
 This chapter will be about one such domicile, where the librarians of the self commonly make a home.

 ### 5.2 Media Being